 |

-The National Association of Holy Name Societies was formed on February 1,1970 when the Dominican Order formally
+The National Association of Holy Name Society (NAHNS) was formed on February 1,1970 when the Dominican Order formally

 transferred governance and organization of the Confraternity to the lay members of the Holy